-7.4 Consent is sought from all parents / carers for use of photos and video, of children in school to be included on the website and other examples of social media.

-- 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
-However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school.
-The use of the mobile devices is detailed in the Staff code of conduct policy. - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises
+- 7.4 Consent is sought from all parents and carers for use of photos and videos of children to be included on website and other examples of social media.
+At whole school events such as nativity and sports day, all parents are reminded of the expectation that if photos or videos are taken of their own children and includes others, that they cannot be shared under any circumstances on any platform. - 7.5 We will not allow images of students to be used on school websites, publicity, or press releases, without express permission from the parent/carer, and if we do obtain such permission, we will not identify individual children by name. - 7.6 The school cannot however be held accountable for photographs or video footage taken by parents/carers or members of the public at school functions. - 7.7 Photography will be used across the school as a tool to support assessment and to provide evidence of, and celebration of, curriculum coverage.
+However, staff will not use personal cameras or mobile phones to take photographs of children; all photographs will be taken on school cameras. - 7.8 Staff are not permitted to use their own mobile devices to take pictures of students in the school. - 7.9 Staff can bring their mobile devices into school and used in line with the staff code of conduct. - 7.10 Visitors to the school must be reminded when signing in that they cannot have their mobile phones out whilst on the premises